Worst-Case VCG Redistribution Mechanism Design Based on the Lottery Ticket Hypothesis: Related Research

 \cite{Duetting2019:Optimal} proposed a general framework for mechanism design via neural networks.
 The authors' key idea is the ``regret'' term that models the current network's deviation from strategy-proofness.
-By minimizing regret, we end up with a mechanism that is {\em approximately} strategy-proof. \cite{Golowich2018:Deep} applied regret and max-min monotone network~\cite{Sill1998:Monotonic} to facility location. \cite{Wang2021:Mechanism} studied public project mechanism design for maximizing the expected number of consumers and welfare.
-The authors proposed several training techniques for iterative mechanisms. \cite{Qin22:Benefits} studied the theoretical benefit of permutation equivariance in auction design via deep learning.
+By minimizing regret, we end up with a mechanism that is {\em approximately} strategy-proof. \cite{Golowich2018:Deep} applied regret and max-min monotone network~\cite{Sill1998:Monotonic} to facility location. \cite{Wang2021:Mechanism} studied public project mechanism design by proposing several neural training techniques for iterative mechanisms. \cite{Qin22:Benefits} studied benefit of permutation equivariance in auction design via deep learning.

 \cite{Curry22:Differentiable} studied randomized affine maximizer auctions (AMAs).
 The authors named these mechanisms ``lottery'' AMAs.
 Here, ``lottery'' refers to the fact that the allocations are random.
 The authors also referenced the Lottery Ticket Hypothesis and noted that ``some version of the lottery ticket hypothesis is in play here''.
-That is, while allowing $2048-4096$ possible allocations, only a tiny number of allocations are ever being used.
+That is, while allowing many possible allocations, only a tiny number of allocations are ever being used.
 Retaining initialization values for those allocations being used (by analysing an already designed mechanism) is a better way to initialize.
-The authors' approach does not involve pruning or subnetwork, so it is overall very loosely related to the hypothesis.
+The authors' approach does not involve pruning or subnetwork, so it is overall very loosely related to the hypothesis. \cite{Guo21:Revenue} also applied neural networks for parameter tuning of AMA auctions, specifically in the context of revenue-maximizing markets for zero-day exploits.